• Home

 • Go over the term 1 quick start guide for each role to make sure you all understand what’s expected.

-• Set up a schedule with the cooperating teacher to actively observe in the classroom for the required hours.
+• Set up a schedule with the clinical teacher to actively observe in the classroom for the required hours.

-• Set up a schedule with your cooperating teacher to observe in four diverse settings.
+• Set up a schedule with your clinical teacher to observe in four diverse settings.

-• Coordinate with your cooperating teacher to schedule a formal observation of one lesson in the unit.
+3. Coordinate with your clinical teacher to schedule two formal observations of one lesson.

-• Meet with your cooperating teacher before the lesson they’re observing to discuss your plan.
+• Meet with your clinical teacher before the lesson they’re observing to discuss your plan.

-• Meet with your cooperating teacher after the lesson they observed to debrief and get feedback.
+• Plan a 20-30 minute debriefing session with your clinical teacher after the lesson they observed to get feedback.

-• Coordinate with your university supervisor to schedule a formal observation of one lesson in the unit.
+4. Coordinate with your university supervisor to schedule two formal observations of one lesson.

-4. Complete the PreCPAST form and participate in summative (end-of-term) consensus meeting with your cooperating teacher and university supervisor.
-You should fill-out your PreCPAST form in TK20 prior to the consensus meeting.
+5. Complete the Educator Readiness Scale (ERS) form and participate in a summative (end-of-term) consensus meeting with your clinical teacher and university supervisor.
+You should upload your Educator Readiness Scale form in Canvas prior to the meeting.
+You should also email both your’s and your clinical teacher’s ERS to your university supervisor before the day of your summative (end-of-term) consensus meeting.

 Term 2 Overview